JanisHuser/ZHAW-BSC-Informatik/src/FS25/MC2/Linux Linceses.md

 ## GNU General Public License

 General “Four Freedoms”:
-0. The freedom to runthe program, for any purpose.
+0. The freedom to run the program, for any purpose.
-1. The freedom to studyhow the program works, and modifyit so it does your computing as you wish.
+1. The freedom to study how the program works, and modify it so it does your computing as you wish.
-2. The freedom to redistributecopies so you can help your others.
+2. The freedom to redistribute copies so you can help your others.
-3. The freedom to distribute copies of your modifiedversions to others.
+3. The freedom to distribute copies of your modified versions to others.

 Condition
 - The source code needs to be available!